KiliLoje/Okamiden-dev-files/walkthrough.md

 | Issun M1.4 | <ul><li> - [x] </li></ul> | <ul><li> - [x] </li></ul> | <ul><li> - [ ] </li></ul> |
 | Spirit Ink S | <ul><li> - [x] </li></ul> | <ul><li> - [x] </li></ul> | <ul><li> - [ ] </li></ul> |
 | Dragon Fig. | <ul><li> - [x] </li></ul> | <ul><li> - [x] </li></ul> | <ul><li> - [ ] </li></ul> |

+Same as the previous part, this is still very early game and it doesn't seems to be anything to do beside following the story.
+I guess you could have a cheevo for both Michigami and Tachigami but beside that I don't really see anything very interesting.